 - Through our planning, children are given a range of knowledge and skills based activities.
 Planning involves teachers creating engaging lessons, involving high-quality resources.
 Teachers use precise questioning in class to test knowledge and skills.

 - Teachers use a range of formative assessment tools to check pupils’ understanding and assess children regularly to identify those children with gaps in learning, so that all children keep up.

 - Children increase their cultural capital through visits and visitors.
 These specialist visits and visitors deliver high quality workshops to facilitate and support geography learning by building on the children’s prior knowledge and aspire them to think of their futures and their prospective career paths.

 As children progress through Northgate they cover the full geography curriculum developing a deep knowledge, understanding and appreciation for their local area and its place within the wider geographical context.
 Children deepen their understanding of the interaction between physical and human processes and how this affects landscapes and environments.

 Children deepen their understanding of geography through exciting and stimulating topics, where they can become fully immersed in their learning.
-Geographical understanding, as well as children’s spiritual, moral, social and cultural development is further supported by the school’s links with an international school.

 Regular assessments such as quizzes, mind maps and projects ensure that knowledge and understanding are developing appropriately.
 Children also learn about careers related to geography from visits and outings, ensuring that all children are well prepared for their next steps in education and learning.